 An unexpected fall in sales due to unfavourable weather will certainly be made worse by a contact centre full of under-utilised agents.

 Introducing an outsourced element to your Customer Service strategy can give you the flexibility to overcome this.
-By being able to scale resource quickly to meet demand in this area, you will be able to focus your energy on other parts of your operation and minimise the impact of unexpected weather.
+By being able to scale resources quickly to meet demand in this area, you will be able to focus your energy on other parts of your operation and minimise the impact of unexpected weather.